webpack/webpack.js.org/src/content/guides/progressive-web-application.md

 ---
 title: Progressive Web Application
-sort: 26
+sort: 14
 contributors:
   - johnnyreilly
 ---

 T> This guide extends on code examples found in the [Output Management](/guides/output-management) guide.

-Progressive Web Applications (or PWAs) are web apps that deliver an app-like experience to users.
+Progressive Web Applications (or PWAs) are web apps that deliver an experience similar to native applications.
 There are many things that can contribute to that.
 Of these, the most significant is the ability for an app to be able to function when __offline__.
 This is achieved through the use of a web technology called [Service Workers](https://developers.google.com/web/fundamentals/primers/service-workers/).

 This section will focus on adding an offline experience to our app.
 We'll achieve this using a Google project called [Workbox](https://github.com/GoogleChrome/workbox) which provides tools that help make offline support for web apps easier to setup.

 ## We Don't Work Offline Now

-So far, when we've been browsing our webpack output, we've been going directly to the local file system.
-That's not the typical experience a user has when accessing a web app.
-Normally a user accesses a web app over a network; their browser talking to a __server__ which will serve up the required assets; `html`, `js`, `css` etc.
+So far, we've been viewing the output by going directly to the local file system.
+Typically though, a real user accesses a web app over a network; their browser talking to a __server__ which will serve up the required assets (e.g. `.html`, `.js`, and `.css` files).

 So let's test what the current experience is like using a simple server.
 Let's use the [http-server](https://www.npmjs.com/package/http-server) package: `npm install http-server --save-dev`.
 We'll also amend the `scripts` section of our `package.json` to add in a `start` script:

+__package.json__

 ``` diff
 {